System-level, Input-output and New Parameterizations of Stabilizing Controllers, and Their Numerical Computation: Numerical computation and controller implementation

 \subsection{Numerical computation via FIR}

 We denote the space of finite impulse response (FIR) transfer matrices with horizon $T$ as

 where $H_k$ denotes the $i$-th spectral component of the FIR transfer matrix $\mathbf{H}$.
-It is known that on letting the FIR length $T$ go to infinity, $\mathcal{F}_T$ becomes the same as $\mathcal{RH}_{\infty}$~\cite[Theorem 4.7]{pohl2009advanced}.
+It is known that on letting the FIR length $T$ go to infinity, $\mathcal{F}_T$ converges to the space $\mathcal{RH}_{\infty}$~\cite[Theorem 4.7]{pohl2009advanced}.
 It is not difficult to check that after imposing the decision variables to be FIR transfer matrices of horizon $T$, the constraints~\eqref{eq:slp1_constraint},~\eqref{eq:iop},~\eqref{eq:slp3constraint}, and~\eqref{eq:slp4constraint} all become finite-dimensional affine constraints in terms of the spectral components of the closed-loop responses.
-Thus, searching {for} an internally stabilizing controller only requires to solve a linear program (LP) under the FIR assumption\footnote{Depending on the choice of the cost function, optimal controller synthesis may be cast as a quadratic program (QP) under the FIR assumption; see a case study in Section~\ref{section:example}.}.
+Specifically, the constraints are obtained by matching the coefficients associated with the terms $z^{-k}$.
+Thus, searching {for} an internally stabilizing controller only requires solving a linear program (LP) under the FIR assumption\footnote{Depending on the choice of the cost function, optimal controller synthesis may be cast as a quadratic program (QP) under the FIR assumption; see a case study in Section~\ref{section:example}.}.

-Here, we show that imposing the FIR assumption {has different effects depending on the chosen closed-loop parametrization}. \begin{theorem} Given the LTI system~\eqref{eq:LTI}, evolving under a dynamic control policy~\eqref{eq:state_space_controller}, we consider the statements: \begin{enumerate}[label=(\roman*)] \itemsep{1mm} \item $\bm{\Phi} \in \mathcal{F}_T$; \item $\left( \rightarrow \right) \in \mathcal{F}_T; \text{(SLP)} \qquad $
+Here, we show that imposing the FIR assumption has different effects depending on the chosen closed-loop parametrization. \begin{theorem} Given the LTI system~\eqref{eq:LTI}, evolving under a dynamic control policy~\eqref{eq:state_space_controller}, we consider the statements: \begin{enumerate}[label=(\roman*)] \itemsep{1mm} \item $\bm{\Phi} \in \mathcal{F}_T$; \item $\left( \rightarrow \right) \in \mathcal{F}_T; \text{(SLP)} \qquad $

 \item $\left( \rightarrow \right) \in \mathcal{F}_T; \text{(Mixed I)} \qquad $

 \item $\left( \rightarrow \right) \in \mathcal{F}_T; \text{(Mixed II)} \qquad$

 \item $\left( \rightarrow \right) \in \mathcal{F}_T. \text{(IOP) \qquad}$